neuronetpl/ng2-steps/README.md

   ngOnInit(){
     // subscribe for specific data from other components
-    // each time some other component update data we will have actual
+    // each time some other component update data - we will have info
-    // getData is subscribe and unsubscribe on destroy for us this.steps.getData((oData)=>{
+    // getData is subscribing and unsubscribing on destroy for us this.steps.getData((oData)=>{
       this.otherData=oData;
     },'otherData');